DehghanianSina/DehghanianSina.github.io/index.md

 Datadays2021, Sharif University of Technology
 *Dec.
 2020 - Jun.
 2021*
 The responsibility of the scientific committee is to design and evaluate the best challenge and solution for the Datadays 2021 contest.
 As a scientific staff, my team and I define the best metric for the data-related challenge and develop the baseline model for the problem.
-Datadays Challenge on RoboEpics: https://roboepics.com/c/DataDays2021
+Checkout Datadays Challenge on [RoboEpics Contests Page](https://roboepics.com/c/)

 <h3 style="margin-bottom:2px;">Member of the Executive and Scientific Committee</h3>
 MVIP2017, Isfahan University of Technology